International Travel Loaner Laptop Program

 The U.S. State Department, along with the CSU Secure and Global Research Office, recommends removing personal and sensitive information from your device before your travel.

-- If you must bring laptops or cell phones, keep them in your possession at all times.
+- If you must bring personal laptops, always keep them in your possession

-- Do not accept thumb drives, install unfamiliar software, open suspicious links, pr connect to insecure wireless networks.
+- Do not accept thumb drives, install unfamiliar software, open suspicious links, or connect to non-secure wireless networks

 Frequently Asked Questions